wenhuchen/Table-Fact-Checking/README.md

 3. Latent Program Search Algorithm

-    We use the proposed latent program search algorithm in the paper to synthesize the potential candididate programs which consist with the semantics of the natural language statement.
+    - We use the proposed latent program search algorithm in the paper to synthesize the potential candididate programs which consist with the semantics of the natural language statement.
 This step is based on the previous generated "preprocessed.json".
 The search procedure is parallelized on CPU cores, which might take a long time.
 Using a stronger machine with more than 48 cores is preferred.
-In our experiments, we use 64-core machine to search for 6 hours to obtain the results
+In our experiments, we use 64-core machine to search for 6 hours to obtain the results.
+For convience, we already add the results in "preprocessed_data_program/all_programs.json", which can be downloaded using get_data.sh script.
+To start the latent program synthesis, you can simply type in the following command:
     ```
       python run.py --synthesize
     ```

-    We will save the searched intermediate results for different statements in the temporary folder "all_programs", we save the results in different files for different statements, the format of intermediate program results look like:
+    - We will save the searched intermediate results for different statements in the temporary folder "all_programs", we save the results in different files for different statements, the format of intermediate program results look like:
       ```
       [
         csv_file,